GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/docker/Technical.md

         - load: The load command will load a `config.json` into the Consul KV store.
 The following are required to launch:

-            - --kv-host: The IP address or hostname of the KV store (Consul).
+            - `--kv-host`: The IP address or hostname of the KV store (Consul).
 Default is localhost.
-            - --kv-port: The port used to access Consul.
+            - `--kv-port`: The port used to access Consul.
 Default is 8500.

             Optional:

-            - --path: Absolute path to JSON file inside the container.
+            - `--path`: Absolute path to JSON file inside the container.
 Default is `/opt/config-init/db/config.json`

                 - Please note that to load this file from the host, you'll need to place your `config.json` in a mounted volume that links to the `--path` directory.
 [Example](https://github.com/GluuFederation/gluu-docker/blob/master/examples/single-host/run_all.sh#L81) or: